 Why should investors care?

 Let’s relate this back to the stock market.
-Here is a two-year, daily chart of the S&P 500 with a 50-day moving average (top panel) and the 50-period Z-score (bottom panel).
+Here is a two-year, daily chart of the S&P 500 with a 200-day moving average (top panel) and the 200-period Z-score (bottom panel).
+I have used dashed lines to mark two standard deviations above and below the 200-day moving average.

-We can see that in March 2020, the S&P 500 had a Z-score that approached -4.
-The index was nearly four standard deviations below the 50-day day moving average…arguably extended to the downside.
+We can see that in March 2020, the S&P 500 had a Z-score that was less than -4.
+The index was nearly four standard deviations below the 200-day day moving average…arguably extended to the downside.

-Does that reading of +2.69 qualify as extended?
+Does that reading qualify as extended?
 In your stats class it probably does.
-In the market, it may not:
+In the market, it may not.

 Unlike the normal distribution of the bell curve from class, where the average is fixed, in the market we are dealing with constant change.